 This interface is the default for people running in terminals.
-It prints out basic status messages and is generally friendly to use on a console or xterm.
+It prints out basic status messages, has an interruptible timer like the graphical interfaces do, and is generally friendly to use on a console or xterm.

 Noninteractive.Basic

 This interface is designed for situations where OffineIMAP will be run non-attended and the status of its execution will be logged.
 You might use it, for instance, to have the system run automatically and e-mail you the results of the synchronization.
 This user interface is not capable of reading a password from the keyboard; account passwords must be specified using one of the configuration file options.